rustweave-network/rusty-weave/wasm/README.md

 ## Building from Source

 To build the WASM32 SDK from source, you need to have the Rust environment installed.
-To do that, follow instructions in the [Rusty Kaspa README](https://github.com/kaspanet/rusty-kaspa).
+To do that, follow instructions in the [Rusty Rustweave README](https://github.com/kaspanet/rusty-kaspa).

 Once you have Rust installed, you can build the WASM32 SDK as follows: